Isorun Docs

 EventWhenData

-sandbox.createdCreate returnsimage, vcpus, mem_mib, disk_mib
+sandbox.createdCreate returnsimage, vcpus, mem_mib

 sandbox.forkedA child is forked from this runparent, image